-.
-I wanted to order it immediately but I didn’t know what it was called and was too embarrassed to appear an ignorant foreigner.
-It actually took me at least 2 or 3 trips to muster up courage, point to one of them out to waiter and say, “I want THAT”.
+I wanted to order it immediately but I didn’t know what it was called.
+Eventually I roused up the courage to point one of them out to waiter and say, “I want THAT”.

 And since I have never ordered another drink in Italy besides an occasional glass of wine with dinner.

-Getting an evening Aperol Spritz became such a tradition for Brad and I that we couldn’t imagine being out people watching on an Italian piazza without getting one, especially because Aperol was not available in the UK when we first discovered this delicious drink.
+Getting an evening Aperol Spritz became such a tradition that I can’t imagine people watching on an Italian piazza without getting one, especially because Aperol was not available in the UK when we first discovered this delicious drink.

 So what is this Aperol Spritz I am talking about?

-Essentially, it’s a cocktail but a very easy one to make.
-Only 3 ingredients needed.
-Prosecco, Aperol and Soda water.
+An Aperol Spritz is a cocktail but a very easy one to make.
+Only 3 ingredients are needed: Prosecco, Aperol and Soda water.

 It is usually served with a slice of orange in a white wine glass.
 I made mine with physalis for an autumnal twist.